Bilayers and quasi-3D stacks of Jain series fractional quantum Hall states from parton construction: Acknowledgements

 \section{Acknowledgements}

-I would like to thank S. Rao for discussions and comments on improving the manuscript.
+I would like to thank Prof. Sumathi Rao for discussions and comments on improving the manuscript.
 Financial support from Infosys Foundation through "Senior Students Prize" and Department of Atomic Energy, India are acknowledged.